partoska/p6a-cmd/README.md

 - Filter by events you own or have favorited.
 - Get or download invite links and QR codes for sharing events.
 - Works on macOS, Linux, and Windows.
+- [Agent skills available](https://github.com/partoska/p6a-skills) for use with AI assistants.

 ## Quick Start